StelleeBlazer/StelleeBlazer/README.md

 ![Banner](https://github.com/user-attachments/assets/4e3b0a8d-6005-4d19-98dc-526ebaf82399)

-# 👋 Hello there, I'm Nanda!
+👋 Greetings, I'm Nanda!

-🔹 I'm passionate about **iOS Development, 3D Modeling, Automotive, Photography, and Japanese Culture**.
+🔹 Enthralled by iOS Development, 3D Modelling, Automotive, Photography, and Japanese Culture—a seamless blend of technology, artistry, and heritage.
-🔹 Currently learning **Artificial Intelligence**.
+🔹 Currently immersing myself in the fascinating realm of Artificial Intelligence.
-🔹 Looking to collaborate in **Automotive and Art** projects.
+🔹 Always eager to collaborate on captivating Automotive and Art projects.

 ---